wrightdylan/advent-of-code-2023/README.md

 6. That's enough of a hiatus between days 9 and 10.
 7. I've got something similar to day 11 involving [star clusters](https://github.com/wrightdylan/cncalc).
 8. Day 12 required learning more about non-deterministic finite automata and powerset construction.
 There is an excellent series by Neso Academy on YouTube called Theory of Computation & Automata Theory.
+9. It took 3 iterations to get day 13 working right.